KSemenenko/LocalizationForXamarinForms/README.md

 }
 ```

-and them use in xaml:
+And them use in xaml:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>